Lazytangent/DataFlow/WALKTHROUGH.md

     information that you don't want to appear in the component you're working on.

+Making sure that your component renders the correct information consistently, no matter what page your user is coming from is important to creating a smooth and predictable user experience.

 [Phase 1: Planning]: #phase-1-planning
 [Phase 2: Express]: #phase-2-express
 [Phase 3: Redux]: #phase-3-redux